Why Do Neural Response Generation Models Prefer Universal Replies?

-Nevertheless, most historical analyses over the issue are empirical and lack statistical evidence.
-So, in this paper, we conduct an in-depth investigation on the performance of seq2seq models on the NRG task.
-In our inspections on the existing dialog corpora, it is shown that those repeatedly appeared replies have two essential traits: 1) Most of them are composed of highly frequented words; 2) They cover a large portion of the dialog corpora that each universal reply stands for the response of various queries.
-Above characters of universal replies deviate the NRG from other successful applications of sea2seq model such as translation, and lead the NRG models to treat those common replies as grammatically corrected pattern mistakenly.
-Therefore common replies are unconsciously preferred by current generative NRG models.
-Furthermore, in the conversational corpus, each query corresponds to many responses.
-To discuss the influences from the specific distributed corpus, we decompose the target sequence's probability into two independent parts and analyze the probability leak for each component.
+Nevertheless, most previous analyses over the issue are empirical and lack of statistical evidence.
+Therefore, in this paper, we conduct an in-depth investigation of the performance of Seq2Seq models on the NRG task.
+In our inspections on the existing dialog corpora, it is shown that those repeatedly appeared replies have two essential traits: 1) Most of them are composed of highly frequent words; 2) They cover a large portion of the dialog corpora that each universal reply stands for the response of various queries.
+Above characteristics of universal replies deviate the NRG from other successful applications of Seq2Seq model such as translation and lead current generative NRG models to prefer common replies.
+To discuss the influences from the specific distributed corpus, we decompose the target sequence's probability into two parts and analyze them respectively.